The HobbitHouse Ilustrated Glossary of Woodworking terms

 twin mortise and tenon --- Any of the many mortise and tenon joints but distinguished by the fact that it has two tenons instead of just one.
 The two tenons can be side by side or over/under each other, and the joint can be stubbed (blind) or through, haunched or not, and so forth.
 Examples:

-vertically wedged mortise and tenon --- When it is useful to use a wedged mortise and tenon to joint two horizontal members, the wedging construct is exactly like that of a standard wedged mortise and tenon but because the piece with the mortise is horizontal, the wedge is turned to a vertical orientation.
-Use of a horizontal wedge in this situation would have the wedge putting pressure laterally on the piece with the mortise, and thus would likely cause a split in that piece.
+vertically wedged mortise and tenon --- When it is useful to use a wedged mortise and tenon to join two horizontal members, the wedging construct is exactly like that of a standard wedged mortise and tenon but because the piece with the mortise is horizontal, the wedge is turned to a vertical orientation.
+Use of a horizontal wedge in this situation would have the wedge putting pressure laterally on the piece with the mortise (up and down would be the lateral direction in this case), and thus would likely cause a split in that piece.
 Examples:

 wedged through dovetail tenon --- This is a mortise and tenon joint in which the mortise is cut out at a slant and the tenon is cut as a half-dovetail pin and a wedge is used to fill the rest of the joint.
 This is a strong joint in terms of its resistance to pullout of the tenon, but unless I am missing something, the construction technique presented in the illustration is simply moronic.
 I put it in that way because that's the way it was illustrated in the book where I found it, BUT simple physics makes it clear that reversing the wedge (and making the mortise a full dovetail shape) makes for a joint that is MUCH more resistant to tenon pullout, especially if this is done as a knockdown joint.
-Example:
+The example below is shown as a knockdown joint with the wedge extending outside the mortise on both ends: